 Pancreatic Debridement via Sinus Tract Endoscopy

-Sinus tract endoscopy (STE) is a minimally invasive technique for debridement of dead or infected tissue.
+Sinus tract endoscopy (STE) is a minimally-invasive technique for debridement of dead or infected tissue.
 STE is usually used for treatment of infected pancreatic or peripancreatic necrosis, though other applications have been described.
-STE involves placement of a percutaneous drain followed by fluoroscopically guided dilation of the drain tract to allow placement of a working sheath.
+STE involves placement of a percutaneous drain followed by fluoroscopically-guided dilation of the drain tract to allow for placement of a working sheath.
 An endoscope is then introduced through the sheath and used to debride necrotic tissue.
 A drain is then replaced through the same tract at the conclusion of the procedure.
 In this case we use STE to debride infected peripancreatic necrosis caused by a traumatic pancreatic injury and complicated by an enteric fistula.

 Acute pancreatitis affects over 275,000 people per year in the United States.
-Approximately 20% develop necrosis and 10-20% percent of those develop infected necrosis.
-Infected pancreatic or peripancreatic necrosis is the primary indication for intervention in necrotizing pancreatitis.1,2
+Approximately 20% develop necrosis and 10-20% of those develop infected necrosis.
+Infected pancreatic or peripancreatic necrosis is the primary indication for intervention in necrotizing pancreatitis.1, 2

 Focused History of Patient